-For 5% of anything, you’re just wasting time and money trying to fix the problem.
-But here, too, just about any therapy can be tried, because, after all, to quote, oh, pretty much everyone who tries to get you to use a therapy with a guilt trip, “Don’t you want to do everything you can to help your horse?”
-Of course that’s what you want, but in such cases, you’re really better off to just figure out how to deal with it, or move on.
+For 5% of anything, you’re really just wasting time and money trying to fix the problem.
+But here, too, just about any therapy may be advocated or tried, because, after all, to quote, oh, pretty much everyone who tries to get you to use a therapy with a guilt trip, “Don’t you want to do everything you can to help your horse?”
+Of course that’s what you want, but in such cases, you’re really better off to just figure out how to deal with it, or to move on.

 It’s for the rest of the cases, that 15% in which you can makes a difference, that you’re going to need to do the right thing.
 And that’s where science comes in, to help figure out what the right thing is, because you don’t want to go about giving an ineffective therapy when your horse really needs one that works.

 If you think about the 80:15:5 rule, it sort of sets things in perspective.
 When it comes to horse care – heck, in many parts of life – I think that a lot of people are inclined to immediately think that things are the worst that they can be.
 Even though most horses are pretty maintenance free, and most conditions get better, people tend to focus on the bad possibilities.
 Even though most horses go around and do their jobs as well as they can, without much complaint or problem – that’s one of the things we love about them, right? – even so, many people focus most of their attention on one problem: real or perceived.